 There’s a rare pre-arrest interview with Peter Sotos, who offers some typically sensitive thoughts on the gender issue (“Homos are a bit more attractive than women when they’re on top but disgusting when they’re on bottom.
 That sort of submissiveness stinks of femaleness.”)

-Much of the book assumes you’re already ass-deep down one intellectual rabbit hole or another, and is inaccessible to newcomers.
+Many essays assume you’re already ass-deep inside their particular intellectual rabbit hole, so to speak, and are inaccessible to newcomers.
 The Cosmic Pulse of Life is a discussion of psychoanalyst UFO researcher Wilhelm Reich’s work, and slings around terms like “orgone energy operation” and “kreiselwelle functions” without the slightest clue that the reader might need a guiding hand.
 The article gets silly at the end, with Reich zapping UFOs hovering over his lab with orgone-powered laser weapons.
 It might have been written as a joke.

 There’s a bit of 1488, if you catch my meaning.
 Another reason books like Apocalypse Culture are out of vogue is that even fans of edgy media don’t really want to platform Nazis.
 Parfrey (who, under the Amok Press name, published a novel by Goebbels) didn’t give a fuck.
 One of the longest pieces in the book is his surprisingly well-read histography of eugenics, which he concludes is a good idea that should be practiced again.
 He paid the social price: a lot of contemporary discussion of (half-Jewish) Parfrey and his works consists of rebarbative arguments about whether he was a Nazi or not.